cpmoni/sw-enhance/README.md

 ### Current Features

 * Import data from SWEX json file
+* Search for runes to reapp
-* For grinds in inventory, find runes that can use them
+* For grinds in inventory, find runes (that don't need to be reapped) that can use them

 ### Coming Features